spmallette/java-dse-driver/manual/tinkerpop/README.md

 and need this new grammar via the Fluent API.

-As of DSE Java driver 1.4.0, the [DseGraph][DseGraph] class exposes new additional utilities to create a traversal source equipped with a user's custom-defined traversal methods easily.
+As of DSE Java driver 1.4.0, the [DseGraph][DseGraph] class exposes new additional utilities to create a traversal source equipped with custom user-defined traversal methods easily.

-After generating a custom `GraphTraversalSource` as explained in the [TinkerPop documentation][DSL-tp-docs], users may use it directly to create `GraphStatement` out of a traversal, or iterate a connected traversal.
+After generating a custom `GraphTraversalSource` as explained in the [TinkerPop documentation][DSL-tp-docs], users may use it directly to create a `GraphStatement` out of a traversal, or iterate a connected traversal.

-Here's an example using `GraphStatements` and explicit execution through the `DseSession`:
+Here's an example using `GraphStatement`s and explicit execution through the `DseSession`:

 ```java
 // see TinkerPop documentation link for the generation of SocialTraversalSource